Our Ultimate Guide to the Best African Safari

 1. Kenya

 Kenya is one of the best safari destinations in the world.
-It is home to the world-renowned Maasai Mara National Park where the Big Five and other animal species roam freely.
-It is also where you can see the iconic Great Migration and its dramatic river crossings.
+It is home to the renowned Maasai Mara National Park where the Big Five and other animal species roam freely.
+It is also where you can see the Great Migration and its dramatic river crossings.

 Every year, huge herds of wildebeest, zebra and antelope, travel around the Serengeti in Tanzania and into the Maasai Mara.
 The animals follow the pattern of the rains, closely watched by an array of predators.
 The best time to go on safari in the Maasai Mara is during the dramatic river crossings.
-Many of the herds can be seen crossing the border from Tanzania and into Kenya’s Maasai Mara National Park.
+Many herds can be seen crossing the border from Tanzania and into Kenya’s Maasai Mara National Park.
 Crossings at the Mara River take place from August to October.
 However, natural events such as this can never be guaranteed.
-While this time of the year marks the peak season for migration safaris, it may take weeks for the herds to finally cross the crocodile infested waters.
-This is why we recommend booking your safari to Kenya with the help of our experienced team.
-Our travel designers love nothing more than creating bespoke safari itineraries.
+While this time of the year marks the peak season for migration safaris, it may take weeks for the herds to finally cross the crocodile-infested waters.

-For those seeking a more exclusive safari experience, the Mara Conservancies bordering the Maasai Mara National Park offers exceptional game viewing and far fewer visitors.
+For those seeking a more exclusive safari experience, the Mara Conservancies bordering the Maasai Mara National Park offer exceptional game viewing and fewer visitors.

 A herd of wildebeest graze in the savanna in Kenya as a jeep passes through in the background